-3. Pool Party for Sun Worshippers
+3. A Pool Party

 There’s no two ways about this, you’re going to need a pool to pull this bridal shower idea off.
 But depending on your expectations that could be a blow up number in your back garden, or an infinity pool in Ibiza.
 Whatever your budget you can make this work: it could be a fun day at the local lido or a posh pool at a spa.

 This is perfect if your pal loves a holiday more than anything else and gives you all a good excuse to lie around chatting by the side of a pool all day, drinks in hand.
-Make sure to grab plenty of fun inflatables, get plastic cocktail glasses bought and arrange for everyone to bring their swimwear A-game.
+Make sure to grab plenty of fun inflatables, get plastic cocktail glasses and arrange for everyone to bring their swimwear A-game.

-4. Afternoon Tea for Angelic Types
+4. Afternoon Tea Party

 An afternoon tea is certainly not going to provide any scandalous stories, but is a pretty good option for foodie friends.
 If you’re looking to keep costs down you could assign all your hens a job when it comes to the spread – get someone on sandwiches, someone on scones, someone else on cakes etc – and host it at home.

-For a something a little flashier booking into a nice hotel to allow for some pampering, and don’t forget to add the prosecco option.
+For a something a little flashier booking into a nice hotel to allow for some pampering, and don’t forget to add the Prosecco option.

 5. Unwind (Without Wine) at a Spa Day

 Ok, you could still have wine, but a spa day is a really lovely way to get some down time in with your girls before the wedding madness kicks off.
-If you’re doing it at home why not get everyone to bring their own dressing gown and face mask and take it in turn to do each other’s nails?
+If you’re doing it at home, why not get everyone to bring their own dressing gown and face mask and take it in turn to do each other’s nails?
 Don’t forget to make up plenty of flavoured waters and serve up fresh fruit platters for a saintly snack.

 6. Cocktail Making for a Crowd

-If there’s budget you can get someone to come to your party place and mix up drinks for you, or you could head to a bar or hotel for a masterclass in mixology.
+If there’s budget, you can get someone to come to your party place and mix up drinks for you, or you could head to a bar or hotel for a masterclass in mixology.

 READ MORE: Six Cocktail Games You Need to Try

-7. The Perfect Picnic for Pals
+7. The Perfect Picnic

-If your bridal shower planning is for a summer celebration then a big picnic could be perfect.
+If your bridal shower planning is for a summer celebration, then a big picnic could be perfect.
 They offer up the opportunity for everyone to contribute in a small way for big impact.

 Ask everyone to pitch in with the food and drink, throw down lots of lovely mix ‘n’ match blankets, string up some bunting and that’s the job done.
 For further fun why not provide park games, like rounders or frisbee?

-8. Dance Class for Bad Asses
+8. Dance Class Divas

-9. Wine Tasting for a Wild Crowd
+9. Wine Tasting

-10. A Music Festival for the Mob
+10. A Music Festival